ethanlipson/DensityMap/README.md

 Fills the whole array with a given value.
 Defaults to 0.

 <b>void writeLine(glm::vec3 p1, glm::vec3 p2, std::vector&lt;unsigned char&gt; vals, WriteMode writeMode = DensityMap::WriteMode::Avg)</b>
 Adds a line of data to the array along the line segment defined by p1 and p2.
 The more values there are in vals, the smoother the line will be.
+The value written to the cell will be the weighted average of the new and old value.
+The coefficient used in this formula is determined by setUpdateCoefficient().

 <b>void writeCell(unsigned int x, unsigned int y, unsigned int z, unsigned char value)</b>
 Writes to one cell of the buffer on the graphics card.